-178. Firstly, the Appellant's mental disabilities are recorded in the trial record because the Defence requested medical examinations of the Appellant pursuant to Rule 135 of the Rules three times.318 For example, on 5 December 2016, the Defence requested that the Chamber order a Rule 135 examination of the Appellant based on a preliminary report from Defence Experts.319 On 6 December 2016, the Chamber rendered an oral decision rejecting the request.320 In the same proceeding, the Chamber accepted an illegal plea.321 However, the Chamber found that it may order a psychiatric examination assessing the Appellant's "continued fitness to stand trial."322 On 13 December 2016, the Chamber rejected the Defence request for a "psychiatric and/or psychological examination of [the Appellant] with a view to assessing his fitness to stand trial."323 Instead, it ordered a psychiatric examination "with a view to: (i) making a diagnosis as to any mental condition or disorder that Dominic Ongwen may suffer at the present time; and (ii) providing specific recommendations on any necessary measure/treatment that may be required to address any such condition or disorder at the detention centre."324 The Chamber also appointed Professor de Jong based on the Registry's recommendation.325 The Chamber continued to proceed with the trial between the 5 December 2016 Defence request and the 7 January 2017 submission of Professor de Jong's findings.
+178. Firstly, the Appellant's mental disabilities are recorded in the trial record because the Defence requested medical examinations of the Appellant pursuant to Rule 135 of the Rules three times.
+The Chamber of the Appellant based on a preliminary report from Defence Experts.
+The Chamber of the Appellant based on a preliminary report from Defence Experts.
+The Chamber accepted an illegal plea.
+The Chamber found that it may order a psychiatric examination assessing the Appellant's "continued fitness to stand trial."
+The Defence request for a psychiatric and/or psychological examination of [the Appellant] with a view to assessing his fitness to stand trial.
+Instead, it ordered a psychiatric examination "with a view to: (i) making a diagnosis as to any mental condition or disorder that Dominic Ongwen may suffer at the present time; and (ii) providing specific recommendations on any necessary measure/treatment that may be required to address any such condition or disorder at the detention centre.
+The Chamber also appointed Professor de Jong based on the Registry's recommendation.